OfficeDev/open-xml-docs/docs/how-to-merge-two-adjacent-cells-in-a-spreadsheet.md

 ## Sample Code

-The following code merges two adjacent cells in a <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument"><span class="nolink">SpreadsheetDocument</span></span> document package.
+The following code merges two adjacent cells in a <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument">**SpreadsheetDocument**** document package.
 When merging two cells, only the content from one of the cells is preserved.
 In left-to-right languages, the content in the upper-left cell is preserved.
 In right-to-left languages, the content in the upper-right cell is preserved.
-You can call the <span class="keyword">MergeTwoCells</span> method in your program by using the following code example, which merges the two cells B2 and C2 in a sheet named "Jane," in a file named "Sheet9.xlsx."
+You can call the **MergeTwoCells** method in your program by using the following code example, which merges the two cells B2 and C2 in a sheet named "Jane," in a file named "Sheet9.xlsx."